tidepool-org/development/charts/tidepool/0.1.5/README.md

 The Tidepool web service may be installed under multiple namespaces within the same cluster (using different host names).
 However, the Gloo API Gateway may only be installed once.
 You must disable the installation of Gloo for subsequent installations by setting the value `gloo.enabled` to `false`.

-You must also set different host names by setting the values under `global.hosts`.
+You must also set different host names by setting the values under `global.hosts`